Rumors in the Digital Age

 Lee is the proprietor of LML Communications, which offers high-quality scoping and proofreading services to discerning reporters who value her knowledge of the rules governing the English language in terms of editing the verbatim record.

 Lee is the moderator of The Brief Exchange on Facebook and a frequent contributor to court reporter punctuation and briefs forums.
 She is the author of Brief Relief: 25,000+ Potent One-Stroke Briefs for Common Phrases, released in 2016, and “Brief Relief 2, 46,000+ Potent One Stroke Briefs for 2+ Syllable Words,” released in 2019, both of which have been warmly received by the reporting community.
-Lee also coaches students enrolled in PAF Training Programs (formerly known as StenoTrain) and presented at the USCRA Annual Convention 2020, continuing to inspire stenographic court reporters to embrace the power of briefs.
+Lee coaches students enrolled in the scopist track of PAF Training Programs (formerly known as StenoTrain).
+She also presented at the USCRA Annual Convention 2020, continuing to inspire stenographic court reporters to embrace the power of briefs.